TDP Sprint

 The finish line

-On Thursday afternoon you decided whether you are exiting out of the TDP with Foundational Track completion credit on your transcript, or shifting onto the TDP Advanced track.
+At the end of the Sprint you decided whether you are exiting out of the TDP with Foundational Track completion credit on your transcript, or shifting onto the TDP Advanced track.

 While we encourage you to complete all necessary submissions earlier, this is the deadline for Sprint completion.
 To make sure that you have submitted all necessary materials, please review the TDP Sprint Completion Checklist.